hannahgooden/readthedocs-sandbox/docs/source/index.rst

 ``ezmsg`` is extremely fast and uses Python's (currently) new multiprocessing.shared_memory module to facilitate efficient message passing without C++ or any compilation/build tooling.

-..
-Try experimenting with ``ezmsg`` immediately!
-.. <insert google colab link here>

-..
-TODO: remove this, it's still here because the link is nice
-..
-Check out the :doc:`usage` section for further information, including
-.. how to :ref:`installation` the project.

 Contents
 --------